FrancesCoronel/personal-website-v3/site/content/adventures/2014-03-12-python-bits-1.md

 ### Hello, hello, hello!

-Welcome to Python Bits, where you're introduced to increasingly difficult program problems that you can solve… or not.
+Welcome to Python Bits, where you're introduced to increasingly difficult program problems that you can solve... or not.

 It's up to you, I'm not the pushy type.